 A centrally located, trained, blinded researcher will assess mRS using a standardized telephone interview, which ensures good reliability.82-84 In case the patient is still hospitalized, the interview might be performed in-person.
-Assessment of neurological outcome by telephone is valid and reliable.85 The dichotomy with favorable scores of 0-3 and unfavorable scores of 4-6 is widely used in cardiac arrest research and is consistent with recent cardiac arrest trials.^{54,86}
+Assessment of neurological outcome by telephone is valid and reliable.85 If the patient is not able to participate in the interview, the interview will be conducted with a close relative or secondarily clinical personnel if the patient is admitted.
+The same standardized interview will be used.
+The dichotomy with favorable scores of 0-3 and unfavorable scores of 4-6 is widely used in cardiac arrest research and is consistent with recent cardiac arrest trials.^{54,86}